-Then another diamond—a sign:
+Then another Diamond…

-Larry and I were making the long trek home late on Friday night.
-At midnight, Larry said “Happy Birthday” and one minute later (12:01am on 1/9/16) as we rounded a corner on a dark, two-lane road I said, “watch out”.
-Standing there, in the middle of the road, right in front of us, staring at us was an owl.
+Larry and I were making a long trek home late on Friday night.
+At midnight, Larry said, “Happy Birthday.”
+One minute later (12:01am), as we rounded a corner on a dark, two-lane road, I said, “watch out!”
+Standing in the middle of the road, right in front of us, looking directly at us was an owl.
 Amazed, we stared then drove slowly away, in awe.

 These diamonds are about:

-Laughter in the sadness,
+laughter in the sadness,

-Hope in the bleakness,
+hope in the bleakness,

-Joy in the sorrow.
+joy in the sorrow.

-These diamonds are about Love.
+These diamonds are about love.

 With gratitude and love for all the diamonds in our world,